-A pitch deck is a glorified version of the elevator pitch.
-It’s still short and sweet, but you have more than 30 seconds to cover the problem, solution, business plan, key financials and so on.
+A pitch deck presentation is a glorified version of the elevator pitch.
+It’s still short and sweet, but you have more than 30 seconds to cover the problem, solution, business plan, key financials, and so on.
+It helps you describe your company’s underlying magic, what makes your solution the solution.
 It’s an opportunity to sell your brand or idea to the people who matter: investors, co-founders, partners, company executives and clients.

 An innovative business model can fall by the wayside if it isn’t presented to the right people in an engaging way.
 The pitch can also make or break the deal for established companies looking to secure more business.
 In other words, understanding what goes into a successful pitch deck is an advantage you want to have over the rest of the crowd.